iterorganization/IMAS-Python/docs/source/configuring.rst

     .. note::

-        This environment variable is read when the ``imaspy`` library is initialized during the first ``import imaspy``.
-Changing it afterwards has no effect, but you can use :external:py:meth:`logging.getLogger("imaspy").setLevel(...)
+        This environment variable is read when the ``imas`` library is initialized during the first ``import imas``.
+Changing it afterwards has no effect, but you can use :external:py:meth:`logging.getLogger("imas").setLevel(...)
         <logging.Logger.setLevel>` to change the log level programmatically.